Más que 700 malicious libraries detected in RubyGems repository

 An additional file built into each such package was called aaa.png.
 Despite the extension, this file was not a PNG image.
 De hecho, it was a Windows PE executable.

-A propósito, I have already written about how cybercriminals encrypt malware in images: Por ejemplo, MyKingz botnet uses Taylor Swift photo to infect target machines.
+A propósito, I have already written about how cybercriminals encrypt malware in images: por ejemplo, MyKingz botnet uses Taylor Swift photo to infect target machines.

 Installing any of the malicious libraries caused a chain of the following actions: